remy/cssprefix/README.md

 # Tool integration

-Ideas how to get this baked in to developer's workflow:
+Ideas how to get this baked in to developer's work flow:

 1. TextMate commands
 2. Other editor commands (I'm not a TextMate user - I know, weird, right!?)